A Shropshire town council is offering £5,000 grants for new shop businesses

-Town council in Oswestry offering £5k grants to bring empty shops back into use
+Oswestry Town Council offers £5k grants to bring empty shops back into use

-A north Shropshire town council is offering grants of up to £5,000 to bring empty shop units up to scratch in the town centre.
+Oswestry's town council is offering grants of up to £5,000 to bring empty shop units in the town centre up to scratch.

 Oswestry Town Council says it wants to hear from businesses and start-ups which want to bring empty retail premises back into use.